Accreditation

 School Counseling

-Loras College’s School Counseling program meets the educational requirements to allow students to become school counselors in Iowa, Illinois, and Wisconsin, with Wisconsin requiring an additional Praxis exam.
-Students claiming any other state as their home state need to identify that state’s educational requirements to become a school counselor as Loras College is unable to determine if the educational requirements meet licensure in other states.
+Loras College’s school counseling program meets the educational requirements to allow students to become school counselors in Iowa, Illinois, and Wisconsin, with Wisconsin requiring an additional Praxis exam.
+Students claiming any other state as their home state need to identify its educational requirements to become a school counselor, as Loras College cannot determine if the educational requirements meet licensure in other states.
 For example, California requires post-bachelor’s degree study consisting of 48 credits.
-The Loras College School Counseling program is 39 credits.
-Graduates of the School Counseling program have been from Iowa, Wisconsin, New York, California, Florida, Minnesota, and Illinois.
-The Program Director works individually with each student throughout the program to ensure that the student is eligible for licensure in another state.
+The Loras College school counseling program is 39 credits.
+The school counseling program graduates have been from Iowa, Wisconsin, New York, California, Florida, Minnesota, and Illinois.
+The program director works individually with each student throughout the program to ensure that the student is eligible for licensure in another state.

 Social Work

-The Loras Social Work Bachelor’s Program mission is to provide a supportive learning community that graduates competent, ethical, value-based, generalist social work practitioners who critically use their liberal arts background in service to others.
-Working with and in partnering agencies, students, grounded in empowerment, actively learn knowledge values and skills, reflect upon those through opportunities in and outside the classroom, adopt and adhere to ethical approaches with diverse populations, and contribute responsibly to an ever growing and changing world.
-The Social Work Program is an accredited program by the Council on Social Work Education (CSWE) every 7 years.
-The Social Work program allows individuals to become licensed in Iowa, Wisconsin, and Illinois.
-Individual state licensure information can be found through the state links below.
+The Loras social work program mission is to provide a supportive learning community that graduates competent, ethical, value-based, generalist social work practitioners who critically use their liberal arts background to serve others.
+Working with and in partnering agencies, students grounded in empowerment actively learn knowledge, values, and skills, reflect upon those through opportunities in and outside the classroom, adopt and adhere to ethical approaches with diverse populations, and contribute responsibly to an ever-growing and changing world.
+The social work program is accredited by the Council on Social Work Education (CSWE) every seven years.
+The social work program allows individuals to become licensed in Iowa, Wisconsin, and Illinois.